 Aliased References

-Keeping tracking of the ordinal index of your symbols in an expression can be tedious, so Grammar Well also provides aliasing.
-Any symbol in an expression can be suffixed with :word.
+Keeping track of the ordinal index of your symbols in an expression can be tedious, so Grammar Well also provides aliasing.
+Any symbol in an expression can be suffixed with @word.
 That wordLoading... can then be referenced in the template.

 [RuleName]